tmenguy/ha-solcast-solar/README.md

 * Automated forecast updates that do not require an automation by @autoSteve and @BJReplay
 * Add per-site dampening by @autoSteve
 * Add site breakdown option for detailed forecasts by @autoSteve
+* Add hard limit configuration to options by @autoSteve
 * Suppress integration reload when many configuration options are changed by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.1.7...v4.1.8